 Bus terminal at the airport

-In Copenhagen it stops at Valby Station and at Terminal 2 at Copenhagen Airport.
-The Greyhound Bus line 999 runs from Malmo to Copenhagen and stops at Copenhagen Airport by Terminal 3 and in city centre.
+The Greyhound Bus line 999 runs from Malmö to Copenhagen and stops at Copenhagen Airport by Terminal 3 and in the city centre.